Uncertain but Useful: Leveraging CNN Training Variability into Data Augmentation: Results

-Figure~\ref{fig:random_comparison_min_dice} compares MCA and random seed–induced variability in FastSurfer training with MCA variability in FreeSurfer, using a CoRR data subset for ROIs in the left hemisphere.\footnote{We show only the left hemisphere for clarity, but the same trends hold in the right.} Earlier work showed that FastSurfer was substantially less variable than FreeSurfer at inference for subcortical regions.
-For training, t-tests indicate that in 3 of 19 subcortical regions, FastSurfer is significantly less variable (denoted by $\triangle$).
-Overall, subcortical variability is largely comparable between FastSurfer and FreeSurfer.
+Figure~\ref{fig:random_comparison_min_dice} compares FastSurfer training uncertainty (MCA and random seeds) with FreeSurfer MCA uncertainty on the CoRR subset (left hemisphere shown for clarity; similar trends hold on the right).
+Both FastSurfer MCA and FreeSurfer MCA are conducted on CPU, ensuring hardware-matched conditions for this comparison.
+Earlier work showed that FastSurfer was substantially less variable than FreeSurfer at inference for subcortical regions~\citep{pepe2023numerical}.
+However, during training, subcortical variability was largely comparable across methods: for subcortical regions across hemispheres, FastSurfer was significantly less variable in 3/33 regions, while 12/33 showed higher variability.
+In contrast, all cortical regions exhibited significantly greater variability with FastSurfer.
+Overall, this first quantification of numerical uncertainty during training reveals that FastSurfer is more susceptible to variability than its non-DL baseline, suggesting that it is subject to the same reproducibility concerns identified for FreeSurfer~\citep{chatelain2026practical}.

-In contrast, all cortical regions and 6 of 19 subcortical regions show statistically higher variability with FastSurfer (exploratory t-test results).
-Although MCA and random seed variability appear similar in magnitude, a two-sided t-test confirms they are distinct types of variability originating from different sources (p~$=4.45 \times 10^{-313}$).
-This higher cortical variability is unexpected and suggests areas for further investigation.
-Taken together, these results address our first research question: CNNs such as FastSurfer remain highly susceptible to numerical instability in whole-brain segmentation.
+Regional variability rankings were strongly correlated between MCA and random seed perturbations (Spearman $\rho = 0.877$, $p = 2.29e-31$).
+As FastSurfer seed experiments are conducted on GPU, this correspondence spans hardware environments; GPU-specific non-determinism may contribute independently to seed variability, but the strong structural agreement suggests it does not substantially alter the regional pattern of instability.
+MCA exhibits slightly higher absolute variability overall, as expected: it instruments every floating-point operation and represents a theoretical upper bound, while seeds capture variability through initialization and stochastic dynamics alone.